Fraunhofer-IIS/libjapi/README.md

     $ make

 A shared and a static library is built.

-Tests are built by default.
-They can be disabled using the command `cmake -DLIBJAPI_ENABLE_TESTING=FALSE ../` variable.
+Tests are not built by default.
+They can be enabled using the command `cmake -DLIBJAPI_ENABLE_TESTING=ON ../` variable.

+    $ make

 To run the internal tests run
+    $ cd test
     $ ctest

 ## Demo